trezzuri/erpnext-docs/docs/en/accounts/sales-invoice.md

 >
-> Note: From version-13 onwards we have introduced immutable ledger which changes the rules for cancellation of stock entries and posting backdated stock transactions in ERPNext.
+> Note: From version-13 onwards we have introduced immutable ledger which changes the rules for cancellation of stock entries and posting backdated stock transactions in SOMA.
 [Learn more here](/docs/en/accounts/articles/immutable-ledger-in-erpnext).
 >
 >
 >